leonardojacomussi/meu-time/README.md

 <h2 id="live">👁️‍🗨️ Live</h2>

-This project is hosted at Github Pages of this repository by the link <a href="https://leonardojacomussi.github.io/rocketmovies/" target="_blank">https://leonardojacomussi.github.io/rocketmovies/</a>
+This project is hosted at Vercel by the link <a href="https://meu-time-leonardojacomussi.vercel.app/" target="_blank">https://meu-time-leonardojacomussi.vercel.app/</a>

 <h2 id="technologies">🚀 Technologies</h2>